christian-posta/hermitage/README.md

 * This is a test suite.
 It obviously cannot prove that a database always behaves in a certain way, it can only probe certain examples and observe what happens.
-* Tests are currently executed by hand.
+* Tests are currently executed by hand (see below for automating them).
 This means that any concurrency issues that depend on fast timings will not be found.
 However, it's remarkable that even at the slow speed of a human, you can still easily demonstrate concurrency issues.
 It's not the speed that matters, it's the ordering of events.